OpenINF/openinf-util-text/README.md

 The &ldquo;supplied string&rdquo; should be supplied by a developer (not arbitrarily) and any user-supplied input beyond (in publicly-facing apps), should be preprocessed.
+The next release may perform preprocessing to follow Web Platform Design Principles.

 <br />